hargi12/ugandaemr-technicalguide/setup-dev-environment.md

 * Git 2.3.9
 * GitHub account
 * OpenMRS SDK - [https://wiki.openmrs.org/display/docs/OpenMRS+SDK](https://wiki.openmrs.org/display/docs/OpenMRS+SDK)
-* IDE - any that you are comfortable is supported, a recommendation is the free  [Intellij IDEA Community Edition](https://www.jetbrains.com/idea/download/#)
+* IDE - any that you are comfortable with is supported, a recommendation is the IntelliJ IDEA free version  [Intellij IDEA Community Edition](https://www.jetbrains.com/idea/download/#)

 ### Setting up a Server using the SDK